glennhickey/progressiveCactus/README.md

 If Progressive Cactus detects that some sub-alignments in the working directory have already been successfully completed, it will skip them by default.
 For example, if the last attempt crashed when aligning the human-chimp ancestor to gorilla, then rerunning will not recompute the human-chimp alignment.
 To force re-alignment of already-completed subalignments, use the `--overwrite` option or erase the working directory.

-Progressive Cactus will always attempt to rerun the HAL exporter after alignmenet is completed.
-Even if the alignment has not changed.
+Progressive Cactus will always attempt to rerun the HAL exporter after alignmenet is completed, even if the alignment has not changed.

 #### General Options

 **`--configFile=CONFIGFILE`**

 Location of progressive cactus configuration file in XML format.
 The default configuration file can be found in `progressiveCactus/submodules/cactus/cactus_progressive_config.xml`.
 These parameters are currently undocumented so modify at your own risk.

-**`--database=DATABASE`**

-Select the type of database from either `tokyo_cabinet` or `kyoto_tycoon` (see below).  `kyoto_tycoon` is necessary to obtain speedup from most types of parallelism and therefore recommended for larger alignments.  `tokyo_cabinet` is simpler as no server processes are created but is only useful for testing the basic installation on small examples.

 **`--legacy`**